 On October 3, 2014, management was granted approval by the Board and Audit Committee to enter into stock loan transactions with CF&Co utilizing equities securities.
 Such stock loan transactions will bear market terms and rates.
-As of June 30, 2023, and December 31, 2022, the Company did not have any Securities loaned transactions with CF&Co.
+As of September 30, 2023, and December 31, 2022, the Company did not have any Securities loaned transactions with CF&Co.

-On July 24, 2018, the Company issued an aggregate of \$450.0 million principal amount of 5.375% Senior Notes.
-The 5.375% Senior Notes are general senior unsecured obligations of the Company.
-In connection with this issuance of the 5.375% Senior Notes, the Company recorded approximately \$0.3 million in underwriting fees payable to CF&Co.
+On July 24, 2018, the Company issued an aggregate of \$450.0 million principal amount of BGC Partners 5.375% Senior Notes.
+The BGC Partners 5.375% Senior Notes are general senior unsecured obligations of the Company.
+In connection with this issuance of BGC Partners 5.375% Senior Notes, the Company recorded approximately \$0.3 million in underwriting fees payable to CF&Co.
 The Company also paid CF&Co an advisory fee of \$0.2 million in connection with the issuance.
 These fees were recorded as a deduction from the carrying amount of the debt liability, which is amortized as interest expense over the term of the notes.

-On September 27, 2019, the Company issued an aggregate of \$300.0 million principal amount of 3.750% Senior Notes.
-In connection with this issuance of the 3.750% Senior Notes, the Company recorded \$0.2 million in underwriting fees payable to CF&Co.
+On September 27, 2019, the Company issued an aggregate of \$300.0 million principal amount of the BGC Partners 3.750% Senior Notes.
+In connection with this issuance of BGC Partners 3.750% Senior Notes, the Company recorded \$0.2 million in underwriting fees payable to CF&Co.
 These fees were recorded as a deduction from the carrying amount of the debt liability, which is amortized as interest expense over the term of the notes.

-On June 11, 2020, the Company's Board of Directors and its Audit Committee authorized a debt repurchase program for the repurchase by the Company of up to \$50.0 million of Company Debt Securities.
+On June 11, 2020, BGC Partners' Board of Directors and its Audit Committee authorized a debt repurchase program for the repurchase by the Company of up to \$50.0 million of Company Debt Securities, and on July 1, 2023, BGC Group's Board of Directors and its Audit Committee authorized a debt repurchase program for the repurchase by the Company of up to \$50.0 million of Company Debt Securities.
 Repurchases of Company Debt Securities, if any, are expected to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption.
 Under the authorization, the Company may make repurchases of Company Debt Securities for cash from time to time in the open market or in privately negotiated transactions upon such terms and at such prices as management may determine.
 Additionally, the Company is authorized to make any such repurchases of Company Debt Securities through CF&Co (or its affiliates), in its capacity as agent or principal, or such other broker-dealers as management shall determine to utilize from time to time, and such repurchases shall be subject to brokerage commissions which are no higher than standard market commission rates.
-As of June 30, 2023, the Company had \$50.0 million remaining under its debt repurchase authorization.
+As of September 30, 2023, the Company had \$50.0 million remaining under its debt repurchase authorization.

-On July 10, 2020, the Company issued an aggregate of \$300.0 million principal amount of 4.375% Senior Notes.
-In connection with this issuance of the 4.375% Senior Notes, the Company recorded \$0.2 million in underwriting fees payable to CF&Co.
+On July 10, 2020, the Company issued an aggregate of \$300.0 million principal amount of the BGC Partners 4.375% Senior Notes.
+In connection with this issuance of BGC Partners 4.375% Senior Notes, the Company recorded \$0.2 million in underwriting fees payable to CF&Co.
 These fees were recorded as a deduction from the carrying amount of the debt liability, which is amortized as interest expense over the term of the notes.
-Cantor purchased \$14.5 million of such senior notes and still held such notes as of June 30, 2023.
+Cantor purchased \$14.5 million of such senior notes and still holds such notes as of September 30, 2023.